rohanbanerjee/error101/README.md

 As you can see above, the links to solve the error is shown in the cli.
 You can then use the links to solve the errors!

-This package was made in 12 hours, with :pizza: & :heart:
+This package was made in 12 hours, with :pizza: & :heart:.
-Show some love yo!

 ### Special thanks to [@rounakdatta]( https://github.com/rounakdatta)